Table of Contents

 Nintendo DSi XL.

-All Nintendo DS family cartridges can be divided into three parts:
+All Nintendo DS family cartridges can be divided into three types:

-Nintendo DS enhanced – cartridges with additional features for Nintendo DSi.
+Nintendo DS enhanced – DS cartridges with extra features on DSi;

 From left to right: Nintendo DS, Nintendo DS enhanced, Nintendo DSi exclusive.

-Accordingly, Nintendo DS and DS Lite were designed to run regular Nintendo DS games and could run Nintendo DS enhanced cartridges (but the additional features didn't work).
-Nintendo DSi exclusive cartridges do not run on these consoles at all.
+DS and DS Lite run regular DS games and can boot DS enhanced cartridges (without the DSi-only features).
+DSi-exclusive cartridges do not work on DS/DS Lite.

-Nintendo DSi and DSi XL could run all three types of cartridges.
+DSi and DSi XL can run all three types of cartridges.

 Backward Compatibility

-Nintendo 3DS is the seventh generation of Nintendo consoles.
+Nintendo 3DS is the seventh generation of Nintendo handhelds.
 It includes:

 Nintendo 3DS;